Zayul/-SCRIPTS-/SublimeText/[Misc]/[Proof Of Concept] MatchReplace/README.md

 * move the document you want as the SOURCE to the left group
 * move the document you want to MATCH with the source to the right group
 * open the Command Palette with <kbd>Ctrl + Shift + P</kbd> and run the `Match Replace: Demo` command

+&nbsp;

+###Note:

+Match keys must be an __exact__ match at both documents *( leading whitespace is ignored )*.

+If you want to allow for variation within the match keys, you will need to implement an additional layer of `RegEx` processing.